IntelliSenseIoT/XserverIoTOnboardTask.github.io/examples/1_Real-time values.md

 ## Example 1 (Real-time):

-- OnboardTask supports to read and write the Quantites of Sources with realtime methods of XserverIoTCommon API.
+FRom OnboardTask supports to read and write the Quantites of Sources with realtime methods of XserverIoTCommon API.

 ![](images/RealTime.png)